Bradford Bulls: 1907–1963: Bradford Northern

-Northern moved to Birch Lane in 1908.
-Bradford council offered the club a site for a new stadium between Rooley Lane and Mayo Avenue in 1927.
-However the NRFU said the site was too small and the club kept on looking.
-Before moving to Odsal, Bradford Northern had had two other homes at Greenfield Athletic Ground in Dudley Hill and at Birch Lane which was part of the Bowling Old Lane cricket ground, although at times they also had to hire Valley Parade as the capacity at Birch Lane was insufficient for large matches.
+Northern moved to part of the Bowling Old Lane cricket ground at Birch Lane in 1908, although, at times, the club also had to hire Valley Parade as the capacity at Birch Lane was insufficient for large matches.
+Bradford Council offered the club a site for a new stadium between Rooley Lane and Mayo Avenue in 1927.
+However, the NRFU said the site was too small and the club kept on looking.

-On 20 June 1933 Bradford Northern signed a ten-year lease with Bradford council for a former quarry being used as a waste dump at Odsal Top.
+On 20 June 1933, Bradford Northern signed a ten-year lease with Bradford council for a former quarry being used as a waste dump at Odsal Top.
 It was turned into the biggest stadium outside Wembley.
 The Bradford Northern team played its first match there on 1 September 1934.

-Success came to Bradford in the 1940s with a number of cup wins: the Yorkshire cup in 1940–41, 1942–43, 1944–45, 1945–46, 1948–49 and 1949–50; and the Challenge Cup 1943–44, 1946–47 and 1948–49.
+Success came to Bradford in the 1940s with a number of cup wins: the Yorkshire Cup in 1940–41, 1942–43, 1944–45, 1945–46, 1948–49 and 1949–50; and the Challenge Cup 1943–44, 1946–47 and 1948–49.
 In the Championship Bradford found it difficult to win either before the war or after despite being runners up in 1942–43 and 1947–48.
 On Saturday 3 November 1945, Bradford Northern met Wakefield Trinity in the final of the Yorkshire Cup held at Thrum Hall, Halifax.
 Wakefield began the match as favourites, they had lost only one of thirteen matches thus far in the season.
 However, Bradford won 5–2 Frank Whitcombe scoring the try converted by George Carmichael and lifted the Yorkshire Cup for the fourth time in six seasons.